Gursimran Singh Walia

 This work integrates research from SE with research from psychology to develop a deeper understanding of the human errors that occur during the software development process and to develop techniques that detect and prevent those errors early in the software development life cycle.

 My research interests lie in software engineering (SE), particularly software quality improvement and measurement, software inspections and software errors, and SE education.
-A brief overview of my research projects are provided below
+A brief overview of my research projects and sample publications are provided below

 "Using the Capture Recapture to Measure Software Quality"